 The Yomee team is global, he said.
 The chefs who develop the pods, including the packaging and research and develop formulae are in Vancouver, Canada.
 Information technology support is in Singapore and India, and mass production in Mainland China.
 Investors are concentrated in the United States.

 Mr Jaiswal admits that being a start-ups is not easy.
 Entrepreneurs must be courageous and adventurous and must actively seek exposure, including through participation in start-up competitions.
 As one of the 10 winning start-ups in the final contest of the HKTDC’s “Start-up Express” incubation programme, he is entitled to participate, free of charge, in a series of major local and overseas activities worth about HK$160,000 (US$20,513) in promotion resources.
 These include an exhibition in Las Vegas in January 2019.
-Mr Jaiswal is also preparing to launch a second round of fundraising, hoping to raise US$2.5 million to kick-start manufacturing operations at Yomee.
+Mr Jaiswal is also preparing to launch a second round of fundraising, hoping to raise US$2.5 million to begin machine production at Yomee.
 In the first phase, Lecker will produce 5,000 Yomee automatic yoghurt machines.

 Start-ups in Hong Kong receive plenty of support from the public sector.
 The HKTDC, for example, provides them with platforms through which they can access potential business contacts and partners, as well as market information.
 Apart from the Start-up Express programme, relevant initiatives include Entrepreneur Day, the HKTDC SmartBiz Expo and Startup zones at various trade fairs.